 The Active Compliant Trailing Edge (ACTE) project will replace both of the G-III's conventional 19-foot-long aluminum flaps with advanced, shape-changing composite-material flaps that form continuous bendable surfaces.
-(NASA / Tony Landis) NASA Dryden Flight Research Center operates a Gulfstream G-III aircraft, NASA tail number 804, as an aerodynamics research test bed.
+(NASA / Tony Landis) NASA Armstrong Flight Research Center operates a Gulfstream G-III aircraft, NASA tail number 804, as an aerodynamics research test bed.

 Work with the aircraft is funded through NASA's Aeronautics Research Mission Directorate as part of the Environmentally Responsible Aviation, or ERA project under the Agency's Integrated Systems Research Program.

-The directorate is leading the push to validate technologies that have matured through foundational research to a point that merits evaluation at the systems level – including flight test at NASA Dryden.
+The directorate is leading the push to validate technologies that have matured through foundational research to a point that merits evaluation at the systems level – including flight test at NASA Armstrong.
 The goal is to explore environmentally friendly aircraft concepts for the future.

 Adaptive Compliant Trailing Edge Flight Experiment

 One experimental project is currently under way with the aircraft, the Adaptive Compliant Trailing Edge, or ACTE, project, a joint effort between NASA and the U.S. Air Force Research Laboratory.

 In the ACTE project, both of the G-III's conventional 19-foot-long aluminum flaps will be replaced with advanced, shape-changing flaps that form continuous bendable surfaces.
 The flexible flaps are made of composite materials to a patented design from FlexSys, Inc.

 When conventional flaps are moved, gaps exist between the forward edge and sides of the flaps and the wing surface.
 The ACTE flaps will be gapless, forming a seamless transition region with the wing while remaining attached at the forward edge and sides.
 The improved flap should eliminate a major source of airframe noise generation.